PierreLorenzi/HyperCardPreview/StackFormat.md

 ### BitMap Block

 A bitmap stores the picture of a card or of a background.
 It has two layers: an image and a mask.
-To decode it, cf the procedure.
+See [the procedure to decode a bitmap](#decompress-a-bitmap-image).

 Offset | Type | Content
 --- | --- | ---